 - Baby spinach/rocket (with extra virgin olive oil/vinegar dressing)

-Calcium and good fats are also a very important part of a child’s daily intake.
+Calcium and good fats are also a very important part of a child’s daily intake and are the perfect lunch box idea.
 Whether its in the lunch box or at home, try to include some of these foods:

 - Calcium rich foods include milk, yoghurt, cheese, canned fish (sardines, salmon with bones), soy products and leafy greens such as kale and bok choy, broccoli, lentils and sesame seeds.